 ONCE UPON A TIME there was a son of a poor knight whose name was Stefan.
 This young man was sent by his father to town to do some business.
-Here Stefan met a young man named Geirald, and the two of them became friends.
+Here Stefan met a young man named Geirald the Coward, and the two of them became friends.

 Now Geirald was the son of a rich man.
 For some time, Geirald had set his heart on traveling into foreign countries.
 After he had been talking for a little while to Stefan, he asked if his new friend would travel with him on his journey.